Update of the phase-shift analysis of the low-energy $\pi N$ data: Modelling of the - and -wave -matrix elements

 \subsection{The physical content of the ETH model}

-The ETH model is based on graphs of scalar-isoscalar ($I=J=0$) and vector-isovector ($I=J=1$) $t$-channel exchanges, as well as the $N$ and $\Delta (1232)$ $s$- and $u$-channel contributions (see Fig.~\ref{fig:FeynmanGraphsETHZ}).
-The small contributions from the well-established (four-star) $s$ and $p$ higher baryon resonances with masses up to $2$ GeV are also analytically included in the model.
-The tensor component of the $I=J=0$ $t$-channel graph was added (for the sake of completeness) in Ref.~\cite{m1}.
+As already mentioned in the introduction, the ETH model is mainly based on $f_0(500)$ and $\rho(770)$ $t$-channel exchanges, as well as on $N$ and $\Delta(1232)$ $s$- and $u$-channel contributions (see Fig.~\ref{fig:FeynmanGraphsETHZ}).
+By 1994, also the small contributions to the $s$ and $p$ partial waves from the well-established (four-star) $s$ and $p$ HBRs with masses below $2$ GeV had been analytically included \cite{Goudsmit1994a}.
+The derivative coupling in the $I=J=0$ $t$-channel graph was added in Ref.~\cite{Matsinos1997a} for the sake of completeness.